mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingQueryControllers.md

 ## Conclusion

-In this article, you learned about the `QueryController` protocol, and what it represents in the library.
+In this article, you learned about the `OperationController` protocol, and what it represents in the library.
 You learned how to create controllers, and how they can be utilized to create reusable pieces of logic that invoke your queries.